How to create an easy DIY Garbage Chute…

 - Contractor bags

 - Bungee cords

 - Tape measure

-how to create a DIY Garbage Chute / Trash Chute from Concrete Forms:
+How to create a DIY Garbage Chute / Trash Chute with Concrete Forms:

 1. Determine how many feet of concrete form tubes you’ll need.